JamesBrownR/MeetingSurge/_posts/2026-01-08-service-page-mistakes.md

 title: Why Your Google Business Profile Isn't Getting You Customers {And How to Fix It Fast}
 description: Your Google Business Profile exists, but you're still not getting calls.
 Here's exactly what's broken and how to fix it today.
 image: /blog/blogpics/2026-01-08-service-page-mistakes.webp
+faqs:
+  - question: "What's the minimum profile completion percentage to rank well?"
+    answer: "Aim for 90-100% completion.
+Profiles under 70% rarely appear in the top 3 local results.
+Fill every field - business description, services, hours, attributes, photos, and categories."
+  - question: "How quickly should I respond to reviews?"
+    answer: "Within 24 hours for all reviews, good or bad.
+Google tracks response time and speed.
+Businesses that respond within 24 hours rank higher than those that respond slowly or not at all."
+  - question: "What happens if I don't respond to negative reviews?"
+    answer: "You lose trust with potential customers and Google may rank you lower.
+Not responding signals poor customer service.
+Always respond professionally within 24 hours, acknowledge the issue, and offer to make it right."
+  - question: "Can I have multiple Google Business Profiles for the same location?"
+    answer: "Only if you have genuinely separate businesses with different names and services operating from that location.
+Multiple profiles for the same business violates Google's guidelines and can result in suspension."
+  - question: "Should I delete old photos from my profile?"
+    answer: "No. Keep accumulating photos - more is better.
+Google rewards profiles with 100+ photos.
+Only remove photos that are off-brand, poor quality, or outdated (like old signage).
+Add 3-5 new photos monthly."
 ---

 <!-- Blog Content Area -->